NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Quick Fix.md

 **Prerequisites** Talisman Dabbler Dedication
 * * *
 You can attach a talisman using only a bit of glue and some string.
-You gain the [[Feats/Rapid Affixture|Rapid Affixture]] skill feat, even if you don't meet the prerequisites.
+You gain the [[Rapid Affixture|Rapid Affixture]] skill feat, even if you don't meet the prerequisites.
 When you use it, you can affix or remove up to four talismans in 1 minute instead of just one.

 You gain the ability to [[Actions/Affix a Talisman|Affix a Talisman]] as a 3-action activity from that feat at 12th level, regardless of your Crafting proficiency.